GoHypernet/Hypernet.ID-Public/packages/contracts-integration/README.md

 # Smart Contract Integration

-Hypernet.ID mints Non-Fungible Token assets directly to a user's account on the blockchain.
+[Hypernet.ID](https://hypernet.id/) mints Non-Fungible Token assets directly to a user's account on the blockchain.
 This package allows protocol developers to gate access to their protocol by requiring that an account own a Hypernet.ID NFT and that it indicates the user has met certain identity check criteria.

-Currently, the Hypernet.ID smart contracts are only deployed to the Rinkeby Testnet, therefore only smart contracts on that network can directly query a user's verification status.
+Currently, the Hypernet.ID smart contract registries are only deployed to the Rinkeby Testnet.
+Therefor only smart contracts on that network can directly query a user's verification status.
 As Hypernet.ID deploys to other EVM-compatible blockchains, this package will detail how to use this smart contract library's modifiers to protect your protocol's public and external functions.